biocad-cloud/data.ts/docs/webassembly.md

 End Module
 ```

-> Project only supports a single source file, a single module, ``Class/Structure/Enum/Array`` is not supports yet in current version of the VB.NET wasm compiler, but all this will be supportted in the future.
+> Project only supports a single source file, a single module, ``Class/Structure/Enum/Array`` is not supports yet in current version of the VB.NET wasm compiler, but all of this VB.NET programming feature will be supportted in future works.
 Probably not supports generic method.

 #### 2. Run wasm compiler